nwtjs/nwt/README.md

 // Gets the value of a style
 el.getStyle('top')

-// The region() function returns an object with the following keys: top, right, bottom, left, width, height el.region()
+// The region() function returns sizing information
+// The return object has the following properties: top, right, bottom, left, width, height el.region()
 ```